 Sleep is essential for good health.
 In fact, we need sleep to survive — just like we need food and water.
-So, it’s no wonder that we spend about one-third of our lives sleeping.
+So, it’s no wonder we spend about

 Many biological processes happen during sleep: